 In commenting on a draft of this report, OFS stated that it is proud to receive an unmodified opinion on its financial statements and its internal control over financial reporting.
-OFS also stated that it is committed to maintaining the high standards and transparency reflected in these audit results.
+OFS also stated that it has always been committed to maintaining high standards and transparency in carrying out its responsibilities for TARP.
 The complete text of OFS's response is reproduced in appendix II.